schluhm/spotify-downloader/README.md

 `pip install spotipy`

-Also install lame encoder or if you're on Windows, just drop the .exe in your spotify-downloader directory.

-To load songs with age restricted videos install cookies.txt browser extension and save your Youtube Cookies to

 ### Configuring `config.json`

 Check out `config-template.json` as a guide.
 It should be fairly self-explanatory - put in the API keys where it says "YOUR KEY HERE".